Msingisi/online_shoppers_purchasing_intention_prediction/README.md

 This project analyzes the **Online Shoppers Purchasing Intention** dataset from the UCI Machine Learning Repository.
 The dataset contains information about visitors to an online shopping website and aims to predict whether a visitor will make a purchase based on various features.

+The project used multiple machine learning models to predict purchasing intention, including Logistic Regression, Decision Tree, Random Forest, and Gradient Boosting.
+The Gradient Boosting and Random Forest models performed the best, achieving the highest accuracy of 93.58% after balancing the dataset using SMOTE with Tomek Links

 ## Dataset

 - **Source**: UCI Machine Learning Repository